Psychologie des Kindes: Gaupp´s view on mental illness and National Socialism

 Robert Gaupp and many other leading psychiatrists of the time believed that mental illness was hereditary and promoted compulsory sterilisation thus.
 The aim was to prevent those who were mentally ill from reproduction.
 In the final part of Psychologie des Kindes where Gaupp looks in detail on mentally ill children, he also comes up with different theories on why those children are ill and what may be done about that.
 For example, it is hypothesied that an "entartetes" (English: degenerated) child also has abnormal parents.
 Thus, there must be a hereditary component to this illness.
 He also states his wish that in the future the psychological research methods should become better so that school doctors are able to distinguish the abnormal children from the rest.
 Gaupp states that it should be the goal to exclude those children from the normal school system as early as possible.

 Gaupp was working and teaching at the University of Tübingen which was one of the central universities before and during the reign of the Nazi Party in Germany.
 From 1924 onwards a local group in Tübingen belonging to the German Society for "race hygiene" (Deutsche Gesellschaft für Rassenhygiene) were advocating sterilisation for those who are ill, which also included those who were mentally ill.
 One year later, Gaupp himself published another booked called Die Unfruchtbarmachung geistig und sittlich Kranker und Minderwertiger (English: Sterilisation of mentally sick and inferior).
 Even before the Nazis created a legal basis, the directors of the psychiatric clinic, at which Gaupp was working until 1936, were carrying out sterilisation.
-On July 14 in 1933, the "Gesetzt zur Verhütung erbkranken Nachwuchses" (English: Law for the Prevention of Hereditarily Diseased Offspring) was enacted by Hitler, now legally justifying sterilising mentally ill people against their will.
+On July 14, 1933, the "Gesetzt zur Verhütung erbkranken Nachwuchses" (English: Law for the Prevention of Hereditarily Diseased Offspring) was enacted by Hitler, now legally justifying sterilising mentally ill people against their will.
 Under the Nazi regime also thousands of mentally ill children are murdered.
 Many of those children are exposed to medication, purposeful deprivation of food and cruel medical test before they pass away.
-Gaupp´s writings on mental illness were used by the Nazis to support their ideology.
+Gaupp's writings on mental illness were used by the Nazis to support their ideology.